AimableHonorable/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * program to print 10 lines of alpha
 * function that checks for lowercase character.
 * function that checks for alphabetic character.
+*  a function that prints the sign of a number.